jkozik/signalwireagendsdk/README.md

 (.venv) jkozik@u2004:~/projects/swaia-google$
 ```
 Note a few things:
-- I put the SWML authenication, GOOGLE API key and id in a .env file.
+- The default setup generated a new Authentication Password, leading to the need to update the SignalWire provisioning after every code change.
+My .env setup makes tinkering much easier to do.
+I put the SWML authenication, GOOGLE API key and id in a .env file.
 See end of README for more details.
-- As part of my getting started setup, I created a virtual environment (venv).
-Setup not shown
+- I setup a venv and ran this program from the command line.
+It is good for initial setup, I prefer things in Docker containers

 ## Docker setup
-As a personal preference, I like putting scripts like this into docker containers.
-It makes it easier for me to share with others and re-create if I ever want to run them again.
+In Docker containers, I find that it makes it easier for me to share with others and re-create if I ever want to run them again.
-My `Dockerfile` file is really simple:
+My `Dockerfile` file is really simple.
 ```
 (.venv) jkozik@u2004:~/projects/swaia-google$ cat Dockerfile FROM python:3.11-slim